TwilioDevEd/warm-transfer-laravel/readme.md

   ```

   It is `artisan serve` default behavior to use `http://localhost:8000` when
   the application is run.
-This means that the IP addresses where your app will be
+This means that the IP address where your app will be
   reachable on you local machine will vary depending on the operating system.

   The most common scenario is that your app will be reachable through address